microsoft/TemplateStudio/docs/projectTypes/fromnavigationviewtowinui/mvvmbasic-cs.md

 ## 8. Changes in ShellPage.xaml

-The updated ShellPage will contain a WinUI NavigationView that handle back navigations in the app using a new back button and contains a custom behavior to personalize the HeaderTemplate depending on the showing page.
+The updated ShellPage will contain a WinUI NavigationView that handles back navigations in the app using the NavigationViews BackButton and uses the above mentioned bahavior to hide/personalize the NavViewHeader depending on the page shown.

 ### Xaml code you will have to add (_Implementation below_):